 About

-Gladys Louise Smith (April 8, 1892 – May 29, 1979), known professionally as Mary Pickford, was a Canadian-American film actress, producer, screenwriter and film studio founder.
+Gladys Louise Smith (April 8, 1892 – May 29, 1979), known professionally by her stage name Mary Pickford, was a Canadian-American film actress and filmmaker.
 A pioneer in the American film industry with a Hollywood career that spanned five decades, Pickford was one of the most popular actresses of the silent film era.
 Beginning her film career in 1909, by 1916 Pickford became Hollywood's first millionaire, and at the height of her career had complete creative control of her films and was one of the most recognizable women in the world.
 Due to her popularity, unprecedented international fame, and success as an actress and businesswoman, she was known as the "Queen of the Movies".
 She was a significant figure in the development of film acting and is credited with having defined the ingénue type in cinema, a persona that also earned her the nickname "America's Sweetheart".